-Parent consultation evenings take place twice a year, interim reports come home twice a year and there is also an opportunity to discuss your child's end of year report.

-If a child is identified as needing support, parents will be involved in helping the school to create a 'My Support Plan', and then in reviewing targets at regular intervals, usually four times a year or more if needed.
+- Parent consultation evenings take place twice a year, interim reports come home twice a year and there is also an opportunity to discuss your child's end of year report. - If a child is identified as needing support, parents will be involved in helping the school to create a 'My Support Plan', and then in reviewing targets at regular intervals.
 These plans may contain ideas for your support at home.